 Another important issue is ADA compliance.
 “Check in with the best colors for ADA compliance when designing an online brand.
 Be aware of the colors to avoid or that are difficult for the visually impaired to discern, and plan your design with accessibility in mind.”

 As an award-winning branding agency, the team at Rapunzel Creative Marketing can help put a strategic marketing plan in place to guide your brand-building efforts.
-Contact us to schedule a complimentary marketing assessment; or download our helpful brand audit checklist to see where your opportunities lie for developing a robust brand strategy in 2020.
+Contact us to schedule a complimentary marketing assessment; or download our helpful brand audit checklist to see where your opportunities lie for developing a robust brand strategy.